LTO Tape Technology

 Linear Tape-Open (LTO) provides the highest levels of data storage capacity and performance.
 LTO tape is commonly used as a storage format for archival, long-term data storage, and financial information, in addition to using LTO for business-critical applications.
 The LTO Consortium, which oversees the development and coordinates license and certification of media and mechanism makers, is under the supervision of Hewlett Packard Enterprise, IBM, and Quantum.

-You're probably already aware of the LTO Tapes drive technology and benefits, but our next-generation LTO Tape Drive collection is even better.
-Featuring a dramatically bigger capacity, fingerprint or wipe-free matte black finish, and a host of new features including speed up to 50 MB/sec and improved reliability that makes this your best way to protect your valuable information.
-All the world’s data needs a home and the only place that can house it all is LTO Tape.
+You’re probably already aware of the tape drive technology and benefits, but our next-generation LTO tape drive is even better.
+Featuring a dramatically bigger capacity, fingerprint or wipe-free matte black finish, and a host of new features including speed up to 400 MB/sec and improved reliability that makes this your best way to protect your valuable information.
+All the world’s data needs a home and the only place that can house it all is LTO.

 LTO Tape Advantages

-LTO technology remains unrivalled in terms of cost for capacity, reliability, and security to ensure your data is secure.
-A disk-based storage system can be enhanced by an LTO tape solution by adding an offline or backup option.
+LTO tape technology remains unrivalled in terms of cost for capacity, reliability, and security to ensure your data is secure.
+A disk-based storage system can be enhanced by a tape solution by adding an offline or backup option.
 This implies that even in the event of a virus or a data security incident, your data will be safeguarded.

 From the launch of the LTO-9 tape drive, each new cartridge must undergo a one-time initialisation operation to be optimised before being utilised for data writing.
 Any LTO-9 tape drive will require media optimisation, after which the cartridge can be utilised in any LTO-9 drive without additional optimisation.
 Next-generation LTO-9 has more tracks because of the higher density, which necessitates more accuracy for data placement.
 When a brand-new LTO-9 cartridge is loaded for the first time in an LTO-9 tape drive during the initialisation phase, the media optimisation procedure is carried out automatically.

-The storage capabilities of each model of LTO tape vary.
+The storage capabilities of each model of tape vary.
 LTO-1 offered a native capacity of up to 100 GB and a compressed capacity of up to 200 GB, based on a 2:1 compression ratio.
-2.5 (MBps) was the maximum native data transfer rate, and 5.0 MBps was the maximum compressed transfer rate.
+2.5 (MB/s) was the maximum native data transfer rate, and 5.0 MB/s was the maximum compressed transfer rate.
 The maximum native storage capacity for LTO-9 is 18 TB, and the maximum compressed storage capacity is 45 TB.
-The maximum native and compressed data transfer rates are 400 MBps and 900 MBps, respectively.
+The maximum native and compressed data transfer rates are 400 MB/s and 900 MB/s, respectively.
 LTO-9 provides WORM, encryption, and partitioning.

 LTO tape offers flexibility and the capacity to address a range of applications.
 LTO will help you scale up and down to the exact volume needed.
 And with advanced security, LTO is perfect for long-term retention in cases where disk storage is too expensive or ineffective.